Complementary and Alternative Therapies

 Biofeedback is a technique used to train your mind to control the way your body works.
 It does not appear to affect cancer cells, but it has helped patients reduce severity and occurrence of headaches and chronic pain.

-Dietary and Herbal Supplements for Cancer
+Dietary and Herbal Supplements

 Art Therapy, Dance Therapy, Music Therapy, and Imagery